-No code development platforms
+No-code development platforms

 - Bubble.io.
-Known as a leader in the no-code revolution, Bubble is a no code dev platform that offers its users a powerful point-and-click web editor and cloud hosting to build fully customizable web applications and workflows.
+Known as a leader in the no-code revolution, Bubble is a no-code dev platform that offers its users a powerful point-and-click web editor and cloud hosting to build fully customizable web applications and workflows.
 From simple prototypes to complex marketplaces, Bubble gives non-developers the tools to create technology with simple yet effective web elements.

 - OutSystems.
 No-code application builder platform that provides visual, model-driven development with AI-powered tools that improve the entire application lifecycle.
 OutSystems lets users quickly and easily build, deploy, and manage software development to ensure apps are built in days or weeks instead of months or years.

 - Quickbase.
-Known as one of the best no-code tools, this no-code development platform known to provide operational agility for organizations looking to improve operations through real-time insights and automation across complex processes and disengaged systems.
-Quickbase unites business and IT teams of any technical background to work together and sustainably to accelerate continuously improve complex business applications minus the costs of traditional deployment, maintenance, or deployment.
+Known as one of the best no-code tools, this no-code development platform is known to provide operational agility for organizations looking to improve operations through real-time insights and automation across complex processes and disengaged systems.
+Quickbase unites business and IT teams of any technical background to work together and sustainably to accelerate and continuously improve complex business applications minus the costs of traditional deployment, maintenance, or deployment.

 - Bubble.
 Advanced no-code web builder platform that gives users the tools to build SaaS, marketplaces, and social networks with simple clicks.
 The platform offers a drag-and-drop interface that is packed with customization tools, privacy rules, and more than 800 plug-ins including Facebook, Stripe, Google, and more.

 - WordPress.
-Probably one of the most popular website building platforms, WordPress is successful thanks to its drag-and-drop design tools, extended functionality with sites and plugins, customization features, and built-in blogs.
+Probably one of the most popular website-building platforms, WordPress is successful thanks to its drag-and-drop design tools, extended functionality with sites and plugins, customization features, and built-in blogs.
 With WordPress, users can scale sites with ease and access over 54K plugins.

 - BuildFire.
 Branded as one of the easiest solutions to create mobile apps, BuildFire helps non-developers create professional-grade iOS and Android mobile apps with a DIY platform that lets them customize every aspect of their app without writing any code.
 Users can build an app from scratch or use one of the site’s templates to finish the job.

 - Appy Pie.
 No-code solution to start, manage, and scale businesses with a full-fledged mobile site builder.
-Appy Pie also offers no-code web app builder, no-code chatbot builder, and no-code workflow automation builder.
+Appy Pie also offers a no-code web app builder, no-code chatbot builder, and no-code workflow automation builder.
 With over 200 features to add to mobile apps, non-developers find it easy to create sleek-looking apps with great ease.

 - Adalo.
 No-code platform to build mobile apps with drag-and-drop building blocks to create the app’s interface with ease.
 Users can create mobile app prototypes and turn it into real apps with simple database spreadsheets.
 With more than 25 pre-build design components like lists, charts, forms, payments, navigation, and more, the platform also includes dynamic actions to bring apps to life like push notifications, user authentication, Zapier integration, and more.